gitpetr/Chi_app/README.markdown

       -#  = link_to t(".sign_up_link"), new_registration_path(resource_name)`
 * Devise views converted from .erb to .haml via [This link](https://github.com/plataformatec/devise/wiki/How-To%3a-Create-Haml-and-Slim-Views)
 * I18n (English and Russian).
-* Links added to login/logout.
+* Links added to login and logout.
 * Show flash messages (which can be closed) and debug information (for developer only).
-* Navbar now can be collapesed.
+* Navbar now can be collapsed.
 * Bootstrap integrated in the app via 'twitter-bootstrap-rails' gem.
-* Haml integrated in the app.
+* Haml integrated in the application.